crajarshi/SP500-Options-Scanner/ML_TRADING_GUIDE.md

 ## 🧠 ML Components

 ### 1. Data Collection (`ml_data_collector.py`)
-Collects and prepares historical data for training using **Alpaca API** (not yfinance):
+Collects and prepares historical data for training using **Alpaca API**:

+**Important Updates (as of latest commit)**:
-**Important**: The data collector now uses Alpaca API for reliability and consistency:
+- **Switched from yfinance to Alpaca API** for reliability and consistency
-- No more yfinance timeouts or parsing errors
+- **Fixed**: No more yfinance timeouts or parsing errors
+- **Fixed**: Column name inconsistencies (handles both 'close'/'Close' formats)
-- Same data source as the main scanner
+- Uses same data source as main scanner for consistency
-- Fetches data in chunks to handle 8+ years of history
+- Fetches data in chunks (365 days at a time) to handle 8+ years of history
-- Automatic rate limit handling
+- Automatic rate limiting and timezone handling
+- Converts Alpaca's lowercase column names to uppercase for compatibility

 ```python
 from ml_components.ml_data_collector import MLDataCollector